 The sleepy tourist town of Agnes Water is best known for having the northernmost surfbreak on the Queensland coast.
 Along with the adjoining Town of 1770, they’re both increasingly popular destinations with dog owners thanks to an abundance of pet-friendly accommodation.
 Find out what it’s like to visit Agnes Water and Town of 1770 with your dog.

-Where Dogs Aren’t Permitted in Agnes Water
+Where Dogs Aren’t Permitted Around Agnes Water

 Firstly, just a heads up that there’s a number of locations around Agnes Water and Town of 1770 where dogs aren’t permitted, so you’ll need to visit them without your pup or skip visiting them completely.